Paediatric Osteopathy - What to expect on your first visit

 When carrying out my research and subsequently writing my thesis, titled "The Effect of Global Osteopathy on Children with Growing Pains", I explored potential circumstances that might cause some children to experience intermittent, nocturnal pain, while others did not.
 I discovered in the research that growing pains have nothing to do with growth whatsoever, which led me to dig deeper...and that's when things got really interesting!

-Among a variety of theories pointing to possible causes of 'growing pains', I came across research pointing to the concept that the process of birth may in fact play a major role.
-Specifically, during long, arduous labours, possibly with baby in a less-than-ideal position, the repetitive nature and force of contractions on baby's head & body may cause micro-damage within the brain and nervous system that express symptoms after birth, and/or later on in life.
+Among a variety of theories pointing to possible causes of 'growing pains', I came across research pointing to the concept that prolonged labor & birth may in fact play a major role.
+Specifically, during long, arduous labours, possibly with baby in a less-than-ideal position, the repetitive nature and force of contractions on baby's head & body may cause micro-damage within the brain and nervous system that express pain symptoms after birth, and later on in life.

 Here is a link to an abstract talking about just that: https://www.sciencedirect.com/sdfe/pdf/download/eid/1-s2.0-S0031395516318703/first-page-pdf

-This isn't to be confused with more serious birth complications - in fact it often goes unnoticed to many - however, to an Osteopathic practitioner, this is key information to explain why some babies require support shortly after birth while others don't.
+This isn't to be confused with more serious birth complications - in fact it often goes unnoticed to many - however, to an Osteopathic practitioner, this is key information to explain why some babies require support shortly after birth, or why some children go on to struggle with lower pain thresholds compared to others.

 It can often be difficult to connect symptoms with causes, but at this point in my career, it is my belief that many of the common issues that affect newborns comes down to the events of their unique entry into the world.